Ming dynasty: New capital and foreign engagement

 Beginning in 1405, the Yongle Emperor entrusted his favored eunuch commander Zheng He (1371–1433) as the admiral for a gigantic new fleet of ships designated for international tributary missions.
-Among the kingdoms visited by Zheng He, Yongle proclaimed the Kingdom of Cochin to be its protectorate.
+Among the kingdoms visited by Zheng He, the Yongle Emperor proclaimed the Kingdom of Cochin to be its protectorate.
 The Chinese had sent diplomatic missions over land since the Han dynasty (202 BCE – 220 CE) and engaged in private overseas trade, but these missions were unprecedented in grandeur and scale.
 To service seven different tributary voyages, the Nanjing shipyards constructed two thousand vessels from 1403 to 1419, including treasure ships measuring 112 to 134 m in length and 45 to 54 m in width.

-Yongle used woodblock printing to spread Chinese culture.
+The Yongle Emperor used woodblock printing to spread Chinese culture.
 He also used the military to expand China's borders.
 This included the brief occupation of Vietnam, from the initial invasion in 1406 until the Ming withdrawal in 1427 as a result of protracted guerrilla warfare led by Lê Lợi, the founder of the Vietnamese Lê dynasty.